SirJson/pkgb/README.md

 - Local package information query
 - Install / uninstall directly from script

-Depends on fzf, bash and awk.
+Depends on [fzf](https://github.com/junegunn/fzf), bash and awk.

+This script will request root if required or sudo if installed on your system.

 ## Usage

-fzf-dpkg <action>
+`fzf-dpkg <action>`

-Actions:
+### Actions:
-    install
-    purge
-    list

-This script will request root if required or sudo if installed on your system.
+- `install`: Will show you a list of available packages and install them with apt-get install
+- `purge`: Will show you a list of installed packages and purge them with apt-get purge
+- `list`: Will show you a list of installed packages and additional information in the preview window

+### Example

+`fzf-dpkg install`